CL

 Goal

-Audit Claude Code durable context as user-owned agent state: expose stale, unsafe, duplicated, over-broad, conflicting, misplaced, or unenforceable entries; propose better destinations; and apply cleanup only after a report, backup, and explicit approval.
+Audit Claude Code durable context as user-owned agent state: expose stale, unsafe, duplicated, over-broad, conflicting, misplaced, or unenforceable entries; propose better destinations; and route review, planning, persistence, and cleanup through one explicit contract.

 Keep the subject scoped to Claude Code surfaces: CLAUDE.md, CLAUDE.local.md, .claude/rules/, user-level Claude rules, settings, hooks, managed policy evidence, and auto memory files.
 Do not treat this as a Codex, Cursor, Claude app, or Anthropic API Memory Stores curator.